NickFreedman25/Job-Visual/README.md

 Job Visualization
 A program to used to visualize experience requirements for jobs.

-Scrapes data (currently from Indeed) and finds experience requirements then graphs the data in a histogram.
+Scrapes data (currently from Indeed) and finds experience requirements then graphs the data.
 There are numerous improvements and features I would like to add:

 Near Term: